jdematos/JSON-webservice-xmodule/README.md

 * My co-workers at the Roosevelt University's web design and development department, Greg Chartrau, who helped me with CSS, Eugene Choi, who helped me with the foreground post requirements.

-* The Modo Labs support staff, for assiting me in making this project a reality.
+* The Modo Labs support staff, for assisting me in making this project a reality.